-To further assess the performance of COSMO-CLM in representing precipitation extremes we analyse the detection eapabilities capability of RCM (blue circles) and CPM (red dots) by means of a dot diagram, showing the 500 most severe events detected with the PSI in the period 1971-2015 over SGer (Fig. 6).
-The CPM dataset is extended to 1971 with the aid of the KLIWA-2.8km simulation that has a similar horizontal resolution (2.8 km) and is obtained using the same model (CCLM).
-However several inconsistencies exist between CPM and KLIWA-2.8 (refer to Sect.
-2.2 for further details).
+To further assess the performance of COSMO-CLM in representing precipitation extremes we analyse the detection capabilities of RCM (blue circles) and CPM (red dots) by means of a dot diagram, showing the 500 most severe events detected with the PSI in the period 1971-2015 over SGer (Fig. 6).
 We use HYRAS-5km (black circles and EOBS-25km (grey squares) as reference.

-CPM (red dots) showed a higher spearman's rank correlation (0.48) than RCM (blue circles; 0.41) as shown in the legend of

-Fig. 6.
-The same applies to hit rate (number of hits divided by number of ocurrences) with values of 47.2 % for CPM and 45.88 % for RCM (not shown).
-The improvement shown by CPM with respect to RCM is shows thesome added value of high-resolution in representing_detecting_extreme_heavy_precipitation events in a climatology.
+CPM (red dots) showed a higher spearman's rank correlation (0.48) than RCM (blue circles; 0.41) as shown in the legend of Fig. 6.
+The same applies to hit rate with values of 47.2 % for CPM and 45.88 % for RCM (not shown).
+The improvement shown by CPM with respect to RCM is shows some added value of high-resolution in representing extreme precipitation events in a climatology.
 The rank correlations of both resolutions remain below 0.5 given the difficulty of exactly represent the same 500 events in a 44-year climatology representing 3% of all considered days.
-Figure 6 also shows relevant periods of heavy precipitation clustering, e.g., spring-summer of 1971, winter 1989, the years 2000 to 2002 and autumn 2013.
-Regarding EOBS-25km (grey squares), it shows has a rank correlation of 0.94 against HYRAS-5m showing indicating athe good accuracy of for this product.
-Finally, the detection of cases in winter and summer in all datasets indicates points atthat the PSI is a suitable method for extremes detection in all seasons.
+Figure 6 also show relevant periods of heavy precipitation clustering, e.g., spring-summer of 1971, winter 1989, the years 2000 to 2002 and autumn 2013.
+Regarding EOBS-25km (grey squares), it shows a rank correlation of 0.94 against HYRAS-5m showing the good accuracy of this product.
+Finally, the detection of cases in winter and summer in all datasets indicates that the PSI is a suitable method for extremes detection in all seasons.